marcoschwepp/marcoschwepp/README.md

 I'm Marco, a web developer based in Paderborn, Germany.

-- 🔭 I’m currently working on maintaining and creating a good webshop solution.
+- 🔭 I’m currently working on multiple projects.
 - 📫 How to reach me: marco.schweppe@gmx.de

 Skills: